 “Charge to 14.6V and then let it remain charging at 14.6V for FOUR HOURS”

-Are you beginning to see the disconnect between the Chinglish manuals and the reality of our poorly programmable lead acid charge sources?
+I hope this is beginning to make sense and you can now see the disconnect between the manuals and the reality of our poorly programmable lead acid charge sources?

-An LFP bank is not just a battery it needs to be treated as a COMPLETE SYSTEM.
-A car is simply not just wheels & a motor and an LFP battery is simply not a battery & terminals unless it has the rest of the system to go with it.
-This is why drop-in LFP batteries are a complete and utter travesty to me.
-These “drop-ins” will be the black eye on the industry but many unscrupulous companies will have made their money by then and gotten out…
+An LFP bank is not just a battery it needs to be treated as a complete system.
+A car is simply not just wheels & an engine. and an LFP battery is simply not a battery & terminals it must have the rest of the system to go with it.

 INITIAL STICKER SHOCK:

+In 2009 this was considerably more true than today.
+Today a DIY 12.8V bank costs less to built than lead acid.
 Con?
-Not really but to some it may be..
+Not to those who can do the math but to some, it may be.
 No matter how you run the numbers LiFePO4 wins the cost per cycle comparison to AGM or GEL batteries.
 This however does not mean a well designed and engineered system will not have a rather large sticker shock.
-I don’t personally find this a “con”, because I am capable of simple math, but some will see this as a con so I mention it.
+I don’t personally find this a “con“, because I am capable of basic math, but some will see this as a con, so I mention it.

 In today’s day and age we live in a complex world, we always want to be within reach of internet, have multiple devices plugged in, marine electronics have become more complex and the entire boat is moving in a complex direction.
 LFP is going to add even more complexities to the boat.
-In a way it is more complex, with all the protection systems in place so as not to destroy the cells, but in another way, it is pretty simple.
+In a way an LFP system is more complex, with all the protection systems in place so as not to damage the cells, but in another way, it is pretty simple.

 Lead acid batteries do not like to deal with high discharge loads such as inverters.
 When you apply a load larger than the 20 hour Ah rating the capacity of the bank gets smaller.
-Click the image to make it larger and see what I mean.
+This is due to Peukerts Law.

 Lead acid batteries are rated at a 20 hour rating.
 This means a 100Ah battery can supply a 5A load for 20 hours before hitting a terminal voltage of 10.5V.